cethap/SpaceBeyondCyBDD/README.md

 ```

 Review test resume in terminal log

+# Test cases evidence

-For video evidence for test cases you can go to cypress/videos
+You can go to cypress/videos